Catherine Goodman: Biography

 Goodman was born in London in 1961.
+Goodman is a great-granddaughter of Lady Ottoline Morrell.
 She studied at Camberwell School of Arts and Crafts, London from 1979 to 1984, followed by the Royal Academy Schools, London from 1984 to 1987.
 She won the Royal Academy Gold Medal in 1987, and the BP Portrait Award at the National Portrait Gallery in 2002.